Composer-Team/Beethoven-Software/README.md

 If you specify `expect_response=0` and wait for a response, you'll stall and never return.
 **Note to self**: this really shouldn't happen.
 Waiting for a command to return that was specified to not return should throw an exception (or have a timout).

 Notice that the destination register is type `RD`.
-To emphasize the use of special-purpose Composer registers, we use `enum RD`.
+To emphasize the use of special-purpose Beethoven registers, we use `enum RD`.
 There are 32 registers, but register 16 through 22 (inclusive) are special purpose registers for accumulating AXI-4 memory bus statistics.
-If a non-special register is provided for `rd`, then the return value as part of `rocc_response` will be the value returned from the Composer core during execution.
-If `rd` is a special register, then the value stored within the special composer register will be returned.
+If a non-special register is provided for `rd`, then the return value as part of `rocc_response` will be the value returned from the Beethoven core during execution.
+If `rd` is a special register, then the value stored within the special beethoven register will be returned.

 ```c++
 enum RD {